mayurr11/color-picker-app/README.md

-# ColorPicker Component
+# Color Picker App

-This is a simple Color Picker React component that allows users to select a color and automatically adjusts the font color for better readability.
+This is a simple Color Picker React app that allows users to select a color and automatically adjusts the font color for better readability.
 Additionally, users can copy the selected color value to the clipboard.

 ## Features